Make New Friends in Newcastle

 How DrinkingPartners.com Works

-Whether you have just moved to Newcastle or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Newcastle, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: